pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 You will need to set document sharing settings to ensure your website viewers have access to view your documents (e.g. at least 'anyone with the link can view' to be visible to all visitors).

-**This plugin requires that you also install the free (or premium) version of the popular [Google Apps Login](http://wp-glogin.com/wpgoogleappslogin) plugin**
+**This plugin requires that you also install the free (or premium/enterprise) version of the popular [Google Apps Login](http://wp-glogin.com/wpgoogleappslogin) plugin**

-Displays many file types such as PDF, Word DOC, ZIP etc plus native Google docs (Spreadsheet, Drawing, etc).
+Displays many file types such as PDF, Word DOC, ZIP, Videos, Images etc plus native Google docs (Spreadsheet, Drawing, Forms, etc).
 Step through a list of your Drive files or search to find the one you're looking for.

 Choose from: